DataDog/terraform-provider-datadog/website/docs/r/logs_pipeline.html.markdown

   * `target` - (Required) Name of the parent attribute that contains all the extracted details from the sources.
   * `is_encoded` - (Optional, default = false) If the source attribute is url encoded or not.

-## Attributes Reference

-* `name` - (Required) The name attribute in resource `datadog_logs_pipelineorder` needs to be unique.
-It's better to set to the same value as the resource `NAME`.
-There is no related field can be found in  [Logs Pipeline API](https://docs.datadoghq.com/api/?lang=python#get-pipeline-order).
-* `pipelines` - (Required) The pipeline ids list.
-The order of pipeline ids in this attribute defines the overall pipelines order for Logs.

-**Note:** The [read-only pipelines](https://docs.datadoghq.com/logs/processing/pipelines/#integration-pipelines) also need to be included in the `pipelines` list in resource `datadog_logs_pipelineorder`.
-You can update the order of these pipelines, but you can't modify the **read-only** pipelines through this provider.

 ## Import

 For the pipelines that are already created (including the **read-only** ones), you can include them into terraform by `import` operation.